DushyantSengupta/Epiviosi/README.md

 # Epiviosi
 This is a demo of a 2D Endless Platformer game where you have lost your crew in space and landed on a planet where you have to fight off aliens and survive at any cost.
-The game had various pickups, points where you had to dodge and battle with the properties of the planet so that you can get a way to stay alive and contact your team
+The game has various pickups, points where you have to dodge and battle with the properties of the planet so that you can get a way to stay alive and contact your team
 Instructions
 1. The character moves by himself.
 2. Spacebar to Jump.